Did Simon Cowell Just Spill Details On A One Direction Reunion?

-Cowell put together mega-selling British band after Tomlinson, Harry Styles, Zayn Malik, Liam Payne, and Niall Horan and Louis Tomlinson auditioned separately for the British series The X-Factor in 2010.
+Cowell put together mega-selling British band after Tomilson, Harry Styles, Zayn Malik, Liam Payne, and Niall Horan auditioned separately for the British series The X-Factor in 2010.

 The band eventually parted ways in 2015.